 Outram Park MRT is your gateway to one of the most charming neighbourhoods in Singapore.
 From the MRT station, make your way to Duxton Hill, where great coffee awaits.

 Start the day at Drury Lane Café, and order their specialty of eggs benedict with grilled prawns, topped with salted egg yolk sauce for a local twist.
+There’s also Fat Prince, just two streets away, is a scenic Ottoman-style eatery that’s great for sipping on a cuppa by day, and makes for a ravishing dinner and cocktails spot by night.

 For all-day breakfasts, salads, pastas, and a cuppa or two, head to Group Therapy—this homely café is located on the second floor of a shophouse and brims with rustic charm.
 Be sure to save space for dessert—the folks here whip up a mean buttermilk waffle.

-For a taste of local flavour, make a trip to Tanjong Pagar Plaza Market & Food Centre and chow down on nasi lemak (coconut rice) and yong tau foo (tofu and vegetables filled with ground minced meat or fish paste).
+For a taste of local flavour, make a trip to Tanjong Pagar Plaza Market & Food Centre and chow down on nasi lemak and yong tau foo (tofu and vegetables filled with ground minced meat or fish paste).

 A little further down the way, you’ll find Ann Siang Hill and Club Street, where exciting eateries thrive.
-Sample gourmet nasi lemak (coconut rice) at The Coconut Club, get a bite of Mediterranean fare at Lolla, or dine in style at Italian fine-dining restaurant Senso.
+Sample gourmet nasi lemak at The Coconut Club, get a bite of Mediterranean fare at Lolla, or dine in style at Italian fine-dining restaurant Senso.

 Be sure to stick around after sundown—that’s when the atmosphere gets truly electric.
 Join the local nightlife scene and knock back a few at Oxwell & Co or Gem Bar, or have your fill of pisco at rooftop bar Tiger’s Milk.